rosustefan/rust_essential_training/README.md

-# rust_essential_training
+# Rust Essential Training
-Exercises and challenges related to the "Rust Essential Training" course by Barron Stone on LinkedIn Learning.
+Exercises and challenges related to the ["Rust Essential Training"](https://www.linkedin.com/learning/rust-essential-training/) course by Barron Stone on LinkedIn Learning.